1741 University Marketing Specialist

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Chief of Staff/Assistant to the President for University Relations.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Vice President for Marketing and Communications.

 10. Contributes to the overall success of the University by performing all other duties and responsibilities as assigned.

-The University Marketing Specialist is supervised by Chief of Staff/Assistant to the President for University Relations, works closely with other University Relations staff members, and supervises a Graduate Assistant, and/or student employees.
+The University Marketing Specialist is supervised by Vice President for Marketing and Communications, works closely with other Marketing and Communication staff members, and supervises a Graduate Assistant, and/or student employees.

 OFFICE OF HUMAN RESOURCES